notenail/notenail.github.io/aboutme.md

 <p class="about-text">
   <span class="fa fa-file-text-o about-icon"></span>
-  Download my CV here (<a href="/files/cv.pdf">pdf</a>).
+  Have a look at my CV <a href="/files/cv.pdf">here</a>.
 </p>

 <p class="about-text">
   <span class="fa fa-briefcase about-icon"></span>
-  I joined <a href="https://www.occipitaltech.com/" target="_blank" rel="noopener noreferrer">Occipital Technologies</a> as a Computer Vision Engineer in May 2018.
-Currently, I am the CTO of the start-up, leading the development in automation in the QC process.
-We use computer vision and machine learning to remove the human baises and subjectivity.
+  I joined <a href="https://www.occipitaltech.com/" target="_blank" rel="noopener noreferrer">Occipital Technologies</a> in 2018 and worked till 2021 as the CTO.
+Handled the responsibilities of research, development, and deployment of optical sorting machines.
+Learned efficient utilization of computation over edge inferencing.
+The most unique experience was the life cycle of products in an early-stage startup.
+Loved my time at the start-up!
 </p>

 <p class="about-text">